rohinibarla/rohinibarla.github.io/_posts/2020-10-27-gitam-students-questions-01.md

 You can start with [Intro to Programming with Karel the Dog by CodeHS](https://codehs.com/course/intro_karel/overview).
 Later pick any of the 2 books mentioned in the previous question.
 The JavaScript book from Launch School or Think Python book.

-You can also check the [Coding Empowerment](https://enhance42.com/programs/coding-empowerment/) program I run at Enhance42.
+You can also check the [Gateway to R&D](https://enhance42.com/programs/gateway-rnd-step-01/) program I run at Enhance42.

 **Can CSE cybersecurity makes the future?**